alicangnll/Rikugan/README.md

 ## Conclusion

-If you'd asked me last year what I think about AI doing reverse engineering, I'd probably have said something like "Nah, impossible, it hallucinates, reverse engineering is not something as simple as code", but this year I completely changed my mind when I saw what was achievable.
-AI is not that ChatGPT from 2023 anymore, it's something completely different.
+If you'd asked me last year what I thought about AI doing reverse engineering, I'd probably have said something like "Nah, impossible — it hallucinates, and reverse engineering is not something as simple as writing code."
+But this year I completely changed my mind when I saw what was achievable.
+AI is not the ChatGPT from 2023 anymore; it's something entirely different.

-For that reason I decided to invest this year in researching this topic.
-It's amazing what we can build with agentic coding, it's surreal how fast I'm actually learning topics that I simply "didn't have time" to study in the past.
+For that reason, I decided to invest this year in researching this topic.
+It's amazing what we can build with agentic coding — it's surreal how quickly I'm learning topics that I simply "didn't have time" to study before.

-Rikugan is just one of many projects I've built in the last 3 months.
-Actually, Rikugan was built in its first version in 1 night!
-In 2 days it already supported both IDA and Binary Ninja.
-In 3 days, it was basically what you see here with minor tweaks.
+Rikugan is just one of many projects I've built in the last three months.
+The first version was built in a single night.
+Within two days it already supported both IDA and Binary Ninja.
+Within three days, it was essentially what you see here, with only minor tweaks since.

-This is a work in progress, with many areas of improvement.
-I took care enough that this wouldn't be another AI slop, but I'm certain there are areas of improvement here.
-I hope you'll use it for the best.
-If you have bugs, suggestions, or QoL improvements, please open an issue.
+This is a work in progress with many areas for improvement.
+I took care to ensure this wouldn't be another AI slop project, but I'm certain there is still room to grow.
+I hope you use it for good.
+If you find bugs, have suggestions, or want quality-of-life improvements, please open an issue.

-That's all, thanks.
+That's all — thanks.